ericap1312/eroticablog/src/pages/thank-you.md

 ---
-title: 'Thank you'
+title: Thank you
-permalink: '/thank-you/index.html'
+permalink: /thank-you/index.html
+metaTitle: Sex stories commission.
+Thank you note.
+Thank you page sample.
+Sexual blogs ideas.
+Sex blogs comments
 ---

-This is your thank you page where if someone fills in your contact form, they will be directed to.
-Make sure you add a nice message 🙂
+Thank you so much for reaching out.
+I will be replying to your email soon 🤗